mafifafm/pxt-microbit/docs/courses/csintro/algorithms/overview.md

 * By connecting a battery pack to the battery connector
 * Through the 3V Pin at the bottom (not the recommended way to power your Ragga)

 On the top left corner you may notice that your Ragga has a Bluetooth antenna.
-This means your Ragga can communicate and send information to other micro:bits.
+This means your Ragga can communicate and send information to other Raggas.
 We will learn more about this feature in the Radio Lesson.